 General references: 6, 11, 13, 14, 35, 44

 "The observation, identification, description, experimental investigation, and theoretical explanation of natural phenomena."It is important to keep in mind that science only deals with natural phenomena.
-Intelligent design, planning and intent is not a natural phenomena.
-Miracles are not a natural phenomena.
+Intelligent design, planning and intent is not a natural phenomenon.
+Miracles are not a natural phenomenon.
 "Logic" and "common sense" are concepts presented as intuitively obvious, consistently applied, and profitable, but are certainly not a science.
 "History" is not a science.

 Some have elevated the natural sciences to the level of ideology, such that all things can ultimately be explained by scientific thought.
 (Consider that such a proposition is not a scientific proposition in and of itself, so it is self-refuting!)
 In any case, there is no foundation for such thinking.
 Rather, science is a discipline which deals only with the workings of the natural order.
 It does not invalidate other means of inquiry, and in fact it requires other methods of inquiry.